 Spread betting is a tax-efficient* way of speculating on the price movement of thousands of global financial instruments, including indices, shares, currency pairs, commodities and treasuries.

 When you spread bet, you take a position based on whether you expect the price of an instrument to rise or fall in value.
 You will make a profit or loss based on whether or not the market moves in your chosen direction.
+Traders can open a spread betting account with the intention of trading at home or on-the-go, thanks to advances in desktop and mobile technology.

 With spread betting, you don't buy or sell the underlying asset (for example a physical share or commodity).
 Instead you place a bet based on whether you expect the price of a product to go up or down in value.
 If you expect the value of a share or commodity to rise, you would open a long position (buy).
 Conversely, if you expect the share or commodity to fall in value, you would take a short position (sell).